very-cool-name/blog-from-scratch/part_i.md

 ```

 ### Default constructor
-`Variant`'s deefault constructor tries to default construct the first type in the sequence of types if it's default-constructible.
+`Variant`'s default constructor tries to default construct the first type in the sequence of types if it's default-constructible.
 If it's not - it leads to a compilation error.

 ```cpp
 Variant()